 Fun fact: it is locally known as the Cenote de la Bruja, or the Witch’s Cenote, which got its name from rumors that a witch lived in the jungle along its shoreline.

 2. Cenote Esmeralda

 Cenote Esmeralda is 70 meters deep and gets its name from the exquisite blue-green color of its water.
 It is also one of the best viewpoints to see the Bacalar Lagoon if you want to relax and enjoy the view.
-It is surrounded by homes, but there are banks where you can relax beside the water.
-Like the Black Cenote, it is part of the lagoon and its water feeds directly into the main body.
+Homes surround it, but there are banks where you can relax beside the water.
+Like the Black Cenote, it is part of the lagoon, and its water feeds directly into the main body.

 3. Cenote Cocalitos

 Cenotes Cocalitos is perfect for families.
 This is because it offers more facilities than any other cenotes on the lagoon.
 At its deepest point, it reaches 60 meters, but there are plenty of shallow areas.
 Cocalitos is open daily from 9 am to 6 pm.

 They have restaurants, bathrooms, kayak and snorkel rentals, and lounging areas with hammocks.
 The whole cenote area has clusters of stromatolites, which add to the unique atmosphere of this cenote (you can’t walk on them, though).
 It’s also pet-friendly if you happen to have your dog with you.
 This is one of our favorite spots in Bacalar.
 You can easily drive here or take a taxi from town.

 4. Isla de Los Pájarosa – Bird Island